Type systems and maximal subgroups of Thompson's group $V$: Abstract

 \section{Abstract}

 We introduce the concept of a type system~$\Part$, that is, a partition on the set of finite words over the alphabet~$\{0,1\}$ compatible with the partial action of Thompson's group~$V$, and associate a subgroup~$\Stab{V}{\Part}$ of~$V$.
 We classify the finite simple type systems and show that the stabilizers of various simple type systems, including all finite simple type systems, are maximal subgroups of~$V$.
-In particular, we show that there are uncountably many maximal subgroups of~$V$ that occur as the stabilizers of simple type systems and do not arise in the form of previously known maximal subgroups.
-Finally, we consider two conditions for subgroups of~$V$ that could be viewed as related to the concept of primitivity.
-We show that in fact only $V$~itself satisfies either of these conditions.
+We also find an uncountable family of pairwise non-isomorphic maximal subgroups of~$V$.
+These maximal subgroups occur as stabilizers of infinite simple type systems and have not been described in previous literature: specifically, they do not arise as stabilizers in $V$ of finite sets of points in Cantor space.
+Finally, we show that two natural conditions on subgroups of $V$ (both related to primitivity) are each satisfied only by $V$ itself, giving new ways to recognise when a subgroup of $V$ is not actually proper.